brightst1/calendar/README.md

-# calendar
-calendar
+Credit

-- credit carlendar UI from niinpatel
+- Calendar UI niinpatel
+# calender

+HOW TO RUN
+- double click at index.html file